Flea (musician): Return to school, Atoms for Peace, I'm with You, and Rocket Juice & the Moon (2008–2011)

 After the Chili Peppers announced a long hiatus due to exhaustion, Flea enrolled in music classes at the University of Southern California, where he studied music theory, composition and jazz trumpet.
 Flea attributed his interest to a newfound desire to widen his appreciation and understanding of music: "It's so much fun to learn this stuff because I never knew anything.
 I played trumpet in the school bands.
 I learned things I liked to play on my trumpet but I didn't learn why this note goes with this note and why it produces that sound.
 Or how to create tension in the composition [...]
 Knowing the structure is really fun."
-Flea said he planned to release a mainly instrumental solo record, recorded in his home; guest musicians would include Patti Smith and a choir from the Silverlake Conservatory.
+Flea said he planned to release a mainly instrumental solo record, recorded in his home, with guest musicians including Patti Smith and a choir from the Silverlake Conservatory.

 In 2009, Flea joined Atoms for Peace, a supergroup formed by the Radiohead singer Thom Yorke to perform songs from Yorke's debut solo album, The Eraser (2006).
 Flea and the band recreated Yorke's electronic music with live instrumentation.
 They toured the United States in 2010, and released an album, Amok, in 2013.
 Amok was followed that year by a tour of Europe, the US and Japan.

 The Chili Peppers ended their hiatus in October 2009 without Frusciante, who quit the band to pursue other musical interests.
 He was replaced by Josh Klinghoffer.
 The Red Hot Chili Peppers released their tenth studio album, I'm with You, on August 29, 2011.
 Also that year, Flea played bass on two songs on Tom Waits' album Bad as Me, released on October 21.
 On October 27, 2011, it was announced that Flea's project with Damon Albarn and afrobeat drummer Tony Allen would be called Rocket Juice & the Moon.
 The band made their live debut on October 29, 2011, in London, and released an album on March 12, 2012.